CocoaPods/blog.cocoapods.org/_posts/2015-03-16-CocoaPods.org-Take-Two.md

 * A webhook from trunk triggers a reindex of the pod in the search engine which uses the generated metadata to sort and display pod results.
 * A another webhook gets sent to CocoaDocs triggering a documentation build
 * The documentation build uses [Jazzy][jazzy] ( or [appledoc][appledoc] for Objective-C projects ) to generate documentation.
-* After documentation has finished CocoaDocs starts to generating metadata.
+* Then CocoaDocs starts to generating metadata.
 This provides us with a rich dataset to start providing some useful statistics.
 This is centralized in [metrics.cocoapods.org][6], where we currently hold up-to-date GitHub metrics also.

 ```json
 // http://metrics.cocoapods.org/api/v1/pods/MiniFuture